 Backups can be lost for any number of reasons: accidental deletion, backup file corruption, disk failure, lost or stolen hardware, malicious attack, or any other undesired and unpredicted event.
 Thus, having more than one copy of your business-critical backups is vital to ensure that your data can be recovered in case of disaster.

 Having an extra copy of backups is especially important if your primary backups are stored at the same location as your production machines, because any incident in the production environment could affect your backups as well.
 With just one copy of backups, you have a single point of failure.
 This could easily result in a nightmare if you lose the backups along with the production machines.

-Backup Copy jobs provide a simple yet powerful way to create and maintain copies of your VMware, Hyper-V, or AWS EC2 instance backups.
+Backup Copy jobs provide a simple yet powerful way to create and maintain copies of your VMware, Hyper-V, Nutanix AHV, and AWS EC2 instance backups.
 You can copy backups from one backup repository to another, without touching the source hosts or VMs.
 This way, your source VMs are read only once, while backups can be copied to one or multiple locations.

 Copy Backups Offsite and to Cloud